Difference Between Economics vs Business

 What is Business?

-Business involves individuals working together in an organized way to cater to societal needs with an objective to earn a profit.
+Business involves individuals working together in an organized way to cater to societal needs with the objective to earn a profit.
 It involves Marketing, HR, Finance, Accounting, Research and Development, Product Analysis, etc. Business activities also analyze the political, government, and legal atmosphere of a country to construe how it will impact their business.

 Based on the nature of activities it carries out, it can be categorized as